SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 	]'
 ```

-The style `.fieldLabel` defines a 12 pixel blue font.
+The style `.fieldLabel` defines a 12-pixel blue font.
 The style `.field` defines a light yellow background color.
-The style `.bodyField` defines a black 1 pixel border.
+The style `.bodyField` defines a black 1-pixel border.

 To use styles, we need to associate the main presenter with an application.
-One way of achieving that would this way:
+One way of achieving that would be this way:

 ```
 | mailClient application styleSheet |